Pranay-Kumar-k/Any.do-Clone/README.md

 * JavaScript

 ## Setup
-* It's simple, first need to clone this to your loacl system by using below link
+* It's simple, first need to clone this to your loacl system by using link https://github.com/pranaykumar999/Any.do-Clone.git

 * start this app by running Home.html file.